Local Whittle estimation with (quasi-)analytic wavelets: Application on a neuroscience dataset

 \subsection{Results and group comparisons}

-Figure \ref{fig:fmri.d} shows the empirical distribution of the estimated empirical estimators $\hat d$.
+Figure \ref{fig:fmri.d} shows the empirical distribution of the estimated empirical estimators $\hat \bd$.
 As expected, the long-memory parameters for dead rats are close to zero.
 The distributions are centered around zero, with a Gaussian-like shape.
-For rats under anesthetics, densities are not centered around zero and the variance between brain regions are higher than what is observed for dead rats.
+For rats under anesthetics, the densities are not centered around zero and the variance between brain regions is higher than what is observed for dead rats.
 Long-memories for rats under anesthetic ISO\_W are higher than under other anesthetics.

-Distributions of magnitude and phases of the estimated correlations, $\rho$ and $\phi$, for each rats are displayed respectively in Figure~\ref{fig:fmri.corr} and Figure~\ref{fig:fmri.phase}.
-First, as expected, the magnitudes obtained for the dead rats seem significantly different from live rats.
+The distributions of the magnitudes and the phases of the estimated correlations, $\rho$ and $\phi$, for each rats, are shown respectively in Figure~\ref{fig:fmri.corr} and Figure~\ref{fig:fmri.phase}.
+First, as expected, the magnitudes obtained for the dead rats seem significantly different from those of the live rats.
 For dead rats, distributions have a small support, that is, only 9 on the 5100 values (0.18\%) satisfy $\hat \rho>0.3$.
-Note also that no major differences are observed between rats.
+Note also that no major differences are observed between the rats.
 Next, ISO\_W and ETO\_L present quite similar distributions, with possibly high magnitudes.
-By contrast, correlations for MED\_L anesthetic are lower.
-These results tend to show that MED\_L anesthetic is stronger than the other anesthetics, leading to less connections between brain regions.
+By contrast, the correlations for MED\_L anesthetic are lower.
+These results tend to show that MED\_L anesthetic is more potent than the other anesthetics, leading to fewer connections between brain regions.

+First of all, as expected, the quantities obtained for the dead rats appear significantly different from those of the living rats.
+For dead rats, the distributions have a small support, that is, only 9 values out of 5100 (0.18\%) satisfy $\hat \rho>0.3$.
+Also note that no major differences are observed between the rats.
+Then, ISO\_W and ETO\_L show quite similar distributions, with possibly high magnitudes.
+On the other hand, the correlations for the anesthetic MED\_L are weaker.
+These results tend to show that the anesthetic MED\_L is more potent than other anesthetics, resulting in fewer connections between brain regions.

-The phase parameter can be interpreted as an asymmetry in the properties at large lags among the components of the signals for each brain regions (a null phase is equivalent to time-reversibility).
-Distributions displayed in Figure~\ref{fig:fmri.phase} correspond to the empirical densities of the upper triangular matrices of phases, $\{\phi_{\ell,m},\,1\leq\ell<m\leq p\}$.
+The phase parameter can be interpreted as an asymmetry of the coupling at large lags among the components of the signals for each brain region (a null phase is equivalent to time-reversibility).
+The distributions displayed in Figure~\ref{fig:fmri.phase} correspond to the empirical densities of the upper triangular matrices of phases, $\{\phi_{\ell,m},\,1\leq\ell<m\leq p\}$.
 This explains why the distributions are not symmetric.